 Most of the time, shin splints will heal over time without the use of invasive procedures.
 But if shin splints get bad enough, seeing a pediatric orthopedist is a great way to work towards a treatment plan and solution for relief from shin splints.

-A milder concussion can be treated with rest and medication, but more severe concussions that lead to bleeding or swelling of the brain could require surgery.
-Orthopedists and neurologists at orthopedic clinics can monitor the brain after a concussion to monitor healing and progress or provide treatment or faster, more complete healing after a head injury.
+A milder concussion can be treated with rest and medication, but more severe shocks that lead to bleeding or swelling of the brain could require surgery.
+Orthopedists and neurologists at orthopedic clinics can monitor the brain after a concussion to observe healing and progress or provide treatment or faster, more complete healing after a head injury.